orbitersim/orbiter/README.md

 To compile Orbiter from its sources, you need [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/).
-Orbiter has been successfully built with VS2019, but other versions should also work.
+Orbiter has been successfully built with VS Community 2019, but other versions should also work.
 Note that VS2019 comes with built-in CMake support, so you don't need a separate CMake installation.

 If you are using the [Ninja](https://cmake.org/cmake/help/latest/generator/Ninja.html) generator (default for the VS built-in CMake), you may also need [vspkg](https://github.com/microsoft/vcpkg) to configure the VS toolset.

+Orbiter is a 32-bit application.
+Be sure to configure vspkg and CMake accordingly.

 If you want to build the documentation, you need a few additional tools:
 - a filter to convert ODT and DOC sources to PDF, such as